The right sanitisation methods and precautionary measures rooted in common sense can help fight the COVID-19 infection.

 So, what’s to be done?
-Do people need to subject all their stuff through an ultraviolet tunnel or maybe spray litres of sanitising solutions or disinfectants on their household goods to ward off the virus?
-Well, probably not.
+Do people need to screen all their stuff through an ultraviolet tunnel, or maybe spray litres of sanitising solutions or disinfectants on their household goods to ward off the virus?

 The correct sanitisation methods and the basic preventive measures are more than enough to avert the spread of the infection.
-Being one of the leading global removal companies, we at Writer Relocations are responsible enough to understand the severity of the COVID-19 situation and take the right steps to ensure our customers' goods are sanitised well and are safe during a move.
+Being one of the leading global removal companies, we at Writer Relocations are responsible enough to understand the severity of the COVID-19 situation and take the right steps to ensure that our customers' goods are sanitised well and are safe during a move.

-A lot has been said about the transmission of the virus and so by now, we are aware that it happens through close contact with an already infected person mostly via the respiratory droplets while coughing, breathing, sneezing or even speaking.
+A lot has been said about the transmission of the virus.
+So by now, we know that it happens through close contact with an already infected person, mostly via respiratory droplets while coughing, breathing, sneezing or even speaking.
 And as we all are already aware, the virus tends to remain live or active for hours or even days at a stretch, depending on the types of different surfaces and materials.

 So, for your convenience, we discuss a few easy and practical tips that will help you in your sanitisation processes during a move.

-Getting the right cleaning supplies:
+1. Get the right cleaning supplies.

-The disinfectants that you use while cleaning the surfaces, as well as your goods, are of critical importance.
+The disinfectants that you use while cleaning surfaces as well as your goods are of critical importance.
 The concentration of the liquids, as well as the contact time, are of vital importance.
 Pay heed to that with proper discretion.

 Hypochlorite-based products display a broad spectrum of antimicrobial activity and can become extremely effective against several common pathogens at various concentrations.

-Detect and sanitise the most-touched surfaces:
+2. Detect and sanitise the most-touched surfaces.

-Certain surfaces are usually touched the most, like handles of doors and windows, the touchscreen of personal devices, work surfaces, toilet areas and a few others.
+Certain surfaces are usually touched the most, like handles of doors and windows, the touchscreen of personal devices, work surfaces, toilet areas, and a few others.
 Identify them and use disinfectants in the right concentration to deep-clean the areas.

-Protect yourself and others
+3. Protect yourself and others.

-It is advised to wash hands with soap and water whenever possible as that can be a resistant factor against the spread of Covid-19 virus.
+It is recommended that everyone should wash their hands with soap and water whenever possible as this can be a resistant factor against the spread of the COVID-19 virus.
 Even sanitisers with at least 60% alcohol can help to avoid spreading germs to others.

-Keep the doors open:
+4. Keep the doors open.

-It’s best to avoid the most frequently touched surfaces, and doorknobs and keys would be mostly in use if doors are locked and unlocked multiple times during a move.
+It’s best to avoid the most frequently touched surfaces, and doorknobs and keys would be most in use if doors are locked and unlocked multiple times during a move.
 It’s best to keep the doors open so that you stay away from harm’s way.

-Managing a move becomes easier if the standard pandemic protocols are followed, social distancing is practised and sanitisation norms are abided by.
+Managing a move becomes easier if the standard pandemic protocols are followed, social distancing is practised, and sanitisation norms are abided by.